-Mark Cummins is Senior Lecturer in Finance at the Dublin City University Business School and Head of the Economics, Finance and Entrepreneurship Academic Group.
+Mark Cummins is Professor of Finance at the Dublin City University Business School and Head of the Economics, Finance and Entrepreneurship Academic Group.
 He holds a PhD in Quantitative Finance, with specialism in the application of integral transforms and the fast Fourier transform (FFT) for derivatives valuation and risk management.

 Mark has previous industry experience working as a Quantitative Analyst within the Global Risk Function for BP Oil International Ltd., based in Canary Wharf, London.
 As part of the Risk Quantitative Analysis team, his primary responsibilities included derivatives and price curve model validation and development, with a global remit across BP's oil, gas, power, commodities and emissions activities.